The Hottest Nursery Trends Right Now

-Farmhouse-style nurseries began trending in 2019 and continue to be ever so popular in 2020.
+Farmhouse-style nurseries began trending in 2019 and continue to be ever so popular.
 Shiplap walls, neutral colors, wooden elements and greenery can bring together the coziest (and gender-neutral) farmhouse nursery look.
 Soft hues create a feeling of warmth and off-white furniture sets the stage for a timeless look.

 Pink and grey nurseries have been popular for years, and this color combination shows no sign of slowing down.
 Plenty of parents still love pink for their baby girl’s room, but with a touch of gray to create a more sophisticated space that exudes both glamour and comfort.
 Mix and match with crib bedding, wall color, carpets and decor accents.